Integration by Parts#

 Example 4#

-Area under a graph
+Area of a region

 Compute the area of the region under the graph of \(\displaystyle f(x) = 3xe^{-2x} \) from \(x=0\) to \(x=4\).